mexicancartel/ytdl/README.md

 ::          Drop the link, it saves the song             ::

-requires : Python (with pytube module installed)
+requires : Python (with youtube_dl module installed)
          : FFMpeg (Not required if you need no convertion)